praw-dev/praw/docs/pages/comment_parsing.rst

 >>> submission = r.get_submission(submission_id='11v36o')

 After getting the submission object we retrieve the comments and look through them to find those that match our criteria.
-There are two ways of retrieving comments.
-Either we use ``comments`` to get the comments as an forest, where each tree root is a toplevel comment.
+Comments are stored in the attribute ``comments`` in a comment forest, with each tree root a toplevel comment.
 Eg. the comments are organised just like when you visit the submission via the webend.
 To get to a lower layer, use ``replies`` to get the list of replies to the comment.
 Note that this may include ``MoreComment`` objects and not just ``Comments``.

 >>> forest_comments = submission.comments

-The alternative way is to use ``comments_flat`` to get the comments in a flat unnested list.
+As an alternative, we can flatten the comment forest to get a unordered list with the function ``praw.helpers.flatten_tree``.
 This is the easiest way to iterate through the comments and is preferable when you don't don't care about a comments place in the comment forest.
 We don't, so this is what we are going to use.

->>> flat_comments = submission.comments_flat
+>>> flat_comments = praw.helpers.flatten_tree(submission.comments)

-To find out whether any of those comments contains the text we are looking for, we simply iterate through the comments created by the generator and see if they verify our criteria.
+To find out whether any of those comments contains the text we are looking for, we simply iterate through the comments.

 >>> for comment in flat_comments:
 ...     if comment.body == "Hello":